-With spring just around the corner, it’s almost time to shake off the winter hibernation, lose the sleeves, and rock out with your arms out again!
-To prepare for your spring style refresh, we talked to wardrobe stylist & fashion expert at thepaillette.com, Gloria Cospito.
+Summer is here and it’s time to lose the sleeves, and rock out with your arms out again!
+To maximize your summer style refresh, we talked to wardrobe stylist & fashion expert at thepaillette.com, Gloria Cospito.
 We asked Gloria how dudes and ladies can style and wear a tank anywhere, anytime, and she totally schooled us with her fashion eye.
 Get the looks below!

 . . .

 The seasons may still be roaring like a lion (at least on the East Coast), but soon it will be snuggling up to you like a lamb.
 And for that, I want to be ready with some warm weather looks for every occasion.
 In my closet, the printed tank is a spring and summer staple because it adds an element of casual coolness to any look.
 Really, any look.
 If you thought you could never do a tank for a fancy dinner or night out, I’m here to prove you wrong.
 To further illustrate my point, I partnered with Threadless and roped Jon (hubby) into this post to show how anyone can wear a tank anywhere.